-For further details on the criteria used to determine if a market has a anti-littering program in place, please see PMI's ESG KPI Protocol 2022.
+- For further details on the criteria used to determine if a market has a anti-littering program in place, please see PMI's ESG KPI Protocol 2022.
 In 2022 we redefined the minimum criteria which must be met by each market to be considered as having a take-back program in place.
 Shipment volume includes heated tobacco units (HTUs), e-vapor cartridges, and e-vapor disposables.
 For more details please see the PMI's ESG KPI Protocol 2022.
 To meet our 2025 aspiration, we may consider either a type 1 or type 2 and/or type 3 product environmental statement as defined by ISO 14020:2022, as constituting an "eco-certification".
 For further details please see PMI's ESG KPI Protocol 2022.
 For the definition of refreshed or repaired devices, please refer to PMI's ESG KPI Protocol 2022.
 Excludes disposable products and non-PMI designed devices.
-The effective recycling rate is calculated based on the proportion of devices' sales volume from the markets covered by the CIRCLE hubs adiscontinued in 2022 and is therefore excluded from the reported recycling numbers of 2022.
+The effective recycling rate is calculated based on the proportion of devices' sales volume from the markets covered by the CIRCLE program multiplied by the actual recycling rate of devices at the active CIRCLE hubs (weighted average), which includes actual recycling and energy recovery.
+Russia CIRCLE hub was discontinued in 2022 and is therefore excluded from the reported recycling numbers of 2022.
 Recycling rate: percentage of the weight of each device that is recycled, weighted-average depending on device type and processing facility (includes 80% recycling, 6% incineration with energy recovery).
 2022 data cover CIRCLE hubs in Hungary and Japan.
 Prior years data have been restated to take in account more accurate computation of packaging material usage.